rohitsm/aaronsw_RawThought/README.md

 Some portions of the text may have some encoding related issues too.
 I hope to resolve these in further updates to the code.

 **UPDATE**

-A detailed rationale behind this project can be found here [here](http://blog.rohitsm.com/2013/01/remembering-aaron-swartz-raw-thought.html).
+A detailed rationale behind this project can be found [here](http://blog.rohitsm.com/2013/01/remembering-aaron-swartz-raw-thought.html).